warelab/release-notes/oryza-guides/User Guide---2022-01-01.md

-The Alignment Overview allows you to view the entire length of the protein.
+*Alignment Overview*.
+This view allows you to view the entire length of the protein.
 Proteins are color-coded by InterPro domain.
 Click anywhere in the colored protein domain to reveal its name and some statistics.